CWNA - Church Wellesley Neighbourhood Association

 City staff released a Preliminary Report with recommendations in January 2022.

 In July 2022, the Toronto Preservation Board recommended that City Council designate the existing buildings as heritage properties.
+In August 2022, the City issued a Notice of Intention to designate the buildings as heritage properties.

 Picture